CurtisNewbie/miso/README.md

 # miso

 Miso, yet another simple application framework.
+Learn by doing is great :D

 Miso provides a universal configuration management mechanism and integrates with various components and libraries to make life hopefully a bit easier.